 Research Assistant Professor

-HGF exerts biological actions through the Met, and plays roles in tissue regeneration and 3-D morphogenesis.
+HGF plays roles in tissue regeneration and 3-D morphogenesis.
 In cancer tissues, HGF plays a definitive role in invasion, metastasis, and drug resistance.
-Met activation by HGF become therapeutics for treatment of diseases, while inhibition of HGF-Met become anti-cancer therapeutics, leading to inhibition of metastasis and drug resistance.
+MET activation by HGF or artificial HGF become therapeutics for treatment of diseases, while the detection and inhibition of HGF-MET become anti-cancer diagnosis and therapeutics.